jimbono4-cpu/quickstats/README.md

-# StatsBrowser — In-Browser Statistical Analysis
+# Quickstats — In-Browser Statistical Analysis

 **A statistical analysis tool that creates publication-ready tables and plots in seconds runs entirely in your browser.
 No installation.
 No server.
 Your data never leaves your device.**